 The boss introduction cutscene for the Golem in Mabinogi takes this particularly far.
 Near the start of the introduction, the flying camera crashes into the Golem, knocking them both over and causing the camera to malfunction, with periodic audio and video distortion.
 As if this weren't enough, your character then further interrupts the action by wandering into the shot and giving the broken camera an awkward look.

-Mario Kart Wii has the Blooper item, which squirts ink all over the screen and makes it hard to see the track.
+Mario Kart Wii and later installments of Mario Kart have the Blooper item, which squirts ink all over the screen and makes it hard to see the track.

 Some of Age of Conan's fatalities will leave blood splatters on the lens of the 'Camera'.